-- Determine the factors affecting student's performance in Kenya certificate of primary education. - 2.
-Determine the relationship between teacher experience and students performance in Kenya certificate of national examination. - 3.
-Find out the relationship between teacher qualification and student performance in Kenya certificate of national examination.
+Determine the factors affecting student's performance in Kenya certificate of Secondary education.

+- Determine the relationship between teacher experience and students performance in Kenya certificate of national examination. - Find out the relationship between teacher qualification and student performance in Kenya certificate of national examination.